datazoompuc/datazoom.amazonia/README.md

-                            data is available from 2000 to 2020 'mapbiomas_grazing_quality': data about grazing quality by biome, state and municipality data is available from 2010 and 2018
+                            data is available from 2000 to 2020 'mapbiomas_grazing_quality': data about grazing quality by biome, state and municipality data is available from 2010 and 2018 'mapbiomas_mining': data about mining areas by biome, state, country, municipality and indigenous lands. data is available from 1985 to 2020
     2. raw_data: there are two options:
       # TRUE: if you want the data as it is in the mapbiomas's site.
       # FALSE: if you want the treated (more organized) version of the data.
-    3. geo_level: 'state', 'municipality', 'biomes'
+    3. geo_level: 'state', 'municipality', 'biomes', 'biome', 'country', 'indigenous_lands'
-                   Read the details on the datasets because some of them don't have data for 'municipality'
+                   Read the details on the datasets because some of them don't have data for 'municipality' and mapbiomas_mining accepts 'biome', 'country', 'indigenous_lands'.
     4. time_period: The data availability for each dataset is detailed above
     5. language: you can choose between portuguese ('pt') and english ('eng')
     6. time_id: 'year'
     7. cover_level: Five options:
                     # cover_level = 0 has categories such as: Anthropic, Natural, Not Applied
                     # cover_level = 1 has categories such as: Forest, Non Forest Natural Formation, Farming, Non Vegetated Area, Water, Non Observed
-                    # cover_level = 2 has categories such as: Agriculture, Aquaculture, Beach and Dune, Forest Plantation,  Pasture, River, Lake and Ocean                                # cover_level = 3 has categories such as: Aquaculture, Beach and Dune, Forest Formation, Forest Plantation
+                    # cover_level = 2 has categories such as: Agriculture, Aquaculture, Beach and Dune, Forest Plantation,  Pasture, River, Lake and Ocean
+                    # cover_level = 3 has categories such as: Aquaculture, Beach and Dune, Forest Formation, Forest Plantation
                     # cover_level = 4 has categories such as: Aquaculture, Beach and Dune, Forest Formation, Forest Plantation

 ``` r